 Did you know that blisters are common in children who engage in soccer no matter what level they are playing?
 Blisters can develop not only from wearing the wrong shoe size but also from wearing socks that don’t provide enough cushion.

 I used to get blood blisters below my feet all the time after playing soccer.
 I found out that this was simply due to not wearing socks that provided enough cushion below my feet.
-Take a look at the picture below, has your child ever deleted a blood blister below his feet?
+Take a look at the picture below, has your child ever developed a blood blister below his toes?

 Always check your kids’ feet to make sure that they don’t develop any blisters, especially on the back of the heel and bottom of the foot.
 Blisters form due to the repeated friction that occurs between the feet and the cleats, which causes the layers of the skin to separate from each other.